 Traffic Congesti on Management Projects Performance Measure Local shuttles/transportation Number of passengers transported.
 Road resurfacing/reconstruction Miles/fraction of miles of roads improved.
 Local Cities Deployment of Local Intelligent Number of ITS components installed/ and Transportation Systems (ITS) implemented.
 County Roadway operations such as: Restriping, Miles/fraction of miles of roads improved.
 Signal timing, coordination, Signage Replacement and/or upgrading of traffic Number of units replaced and/or signal hardware and/or software upgraded.
-Maintenance and operation of up to four Number of passengers transported and Countywide hydrogen and/or other clean fuel shuttle number of passenger miles. vehicles and related fueling infrastructure

-Deployment of Intelligent Transportation Number of ITS components installed / System (ITS) projects having regional / implemented.
+Maintenance and operation of up to four Number of passengers transported and hydrogen and/or other clean fuel shuttle number of passenger miles.
+Countravido vehicles and related fueling infrastructure Countywide Deployment of Intelligent Transportation Number of ITS components installed / System (ITS) projects having regional / implemented.
 Countywide significance

-Stormwater Pol lution Prevention Projects Performance Measure Street sweeping Miles of streets swept an average of once a month.
+Stormwater Poll ution Prevention Projects Performance Measure Street sweeping Miles of streets swept an average of once a month.
 Roadway storm inlet cleaning Number of storm inlets cleaned per year.
 Street side runoff treatment Square feet of surfaces managed annually.
-Auto repair shop inspections Number of auto repair shops inspected per year.
-Local Cities Managing runoff from Street/Parking lot impervious surfaces Square feet of surfaces managed annually. and County Small capital projects such as vehicle wash racks for public agencies that include pollution runoff controls Number of projects implemented.
-Capital purchases for motor vehicle Number of pieces of equipment related runoff management and controls purchased and installed.
-Additional used oil drop off locations Number of locations implemented and operated, and quantity of oil collected.
+Local Cities Auto repair shop inspections Number of auto repair shops inspected per and year.
+County Managing runoff from Street/Parking lot Square feet of surfaces managed annually.
+000 impervious surfaces Small capital projects such as vehicle Number of projects implemented. wash racks for public agencies that include pollution runoff controls Capital purchases for motor vehicle Number of pieces of equipment related runoff management and controls purchased and installed.

+Additional conduct during off langting Number of leasting inclusion to do and Additional used oil drop off locations Number of locations implemented and operated, and quantity of oil collected.
 Motor vehicle fluid recycling programs Number of programs implemented and operated, and quantity of fluids collected.
 Installation of new pervious surface Square footage of new pervious surface medium strips in roadways medium strips installed.
 Pilot water studies Number of studies completed Public outreach to auto repair shops Number of shops contacted and provided information to.
-Training and implementation of car wash Best Management Practices (BMPs) Number of individuals trained NPDES consulting assistance on motor vehicle related issues Person hours of consulting assistance.
-Countywide Brake pad partnership Number of studies participated in.
-Partial funding for hydromodification plan Percent implementation of the Plan Monitoring of motor vehicle related BMPs Number of locations where BMPs were monitored annually Addressing stormwater pollution on the freeways and other State highways Number of filtration systems installed through installation of filtration systems

-Countywide oil and other motor vehicle Number of programs implemented and

-fluid recycling programs operated

-Countywide training on the prevention and Number of individuals trained

-control of water pollution attributable to
+Training and implementation of car wash Number of individuals trained Best Management Practices (BMPs) NPDES consulting assistance on motor Person hours of consulting assistance. vehicle related issues Brake pad partnership Number of studies participated in.
+Partial funding for hydromodification plan Percent implementation of the Plan Monitoring of motor vehicle related BMPs Number of locations where BMPs were monitored annually Addressing stormwater pollution on the Number of filtration systems installed freeways and other State highways through installation of filtration systems Countywide oil and other motor vehicle Number of programs implemented and fluid recycling programs operated Countywide training on the prevention and Number of individuals trained control of water pollution attributable to motor vehicles Installation of new pervious surface medium strips in roadways Pilot water studies Public outreach to auto repair shops Training and implementation of car wash Best Management Practices (BMPs) NPDES consulting assistance on motor vehicle related issues Brake pad partnership Partial funding for hydromodification plan Monitoring of motor vehicle related BMPs Addressing stormwater pollution on the freeways and other State highways through installation of filtration systems Countywide oil and other motor vehicle fluid recycling programs Countywide training on the prevention and control of water pollution attributable to

-motor vehicles